jlincbio/cred/README.md

 ### Output
-The current version of CRED writes to STDOUT so the results can be streamed in-line for subsequent tasks, e.g. checking for motif intersects with BEDTools and immediate compressing the results with GZip.
+The current version of CRED writes to STDOUT so the results can be streamed in-line for subsequent tasks, e.g. checking for motif intersects with BEDTools and immediately compressing the results with GZip.
 To store the output to a file, use a pipe (">").
 The output is presented in a BED-like format directly interpretable in genome browsers such as IGV.
 The columns are as follows:

 1. Chromosome ID
 2. Start of the site